apache/nuttx/configs/stm3210e-eval/README.txt

 	  Default is 320x240 (this setting is informative only... not used).
 	CONFIG_LCD_PORTRAIT - Define for 240x320 display support.
 	  Default is 320x240.
+    CONFIG_LCD_BACKLIGHT - Define to support an adjustable backlight using timer 1.
+The granularity of the settings is determined by CONFIG_LCD_MAXPOWER.
+Requires CONFIG_STM32_TIM1.

 Configurations
 ==============